German invasion of the Netherlands: 12 May

 It had been well understood by the Dutch that the forces occupying the Grebbe Line would not be sufficiently strong to repel all attacks by themselves; they were intended to delay an offensive long enough for reserves to reinforce them.
 Due to the failure the previous day to understand that the German main assault was imminent, these reserves would not arrive in time to intervene in the fight at the defence zone between the two trench systems.
 This was all the more serious as the Stop Line had no depth and lacked large shelters to accommodate enough troops to stage a strong frontal counterattack.
 In the late evening it was decided to execute a flank attack from the north the next day.

 In the North, the Wons Position formed a bridgehead at the eastern end of the Enclosure Dike; it had a long perimeter of about nine kilometres to envelop enough land to receive a large number of retreating troops without making them too vulnerable to air attack.
 On 12 May units with a combined strength of only two battalions were still present, so the line was weakly held.
 This was exploited by the first German unit to arrive, the single bicycle battalion of 1.
 Kavalleriedivision.
 At noon it quickly penetrated the line in a concentrated attack, forcing the defenders to withdraw to the Enclosure Dike.
 For some the German advance cut off their escape route by land; they sailed away from the small port of Makkum, taking the last remaining vessels on the eastern side of Lake IJssel.
 This denied the Germans any craft for a crossing attempt, which plan was now abandoned.

 In the afternoon General Winkelman received information about armoured forces advancing in the Langstraat region, on the road between 's-Hertogenbosch and the Moerdijk bridges.
 He still fostered hopes that those forces were French, but the announcement by Radio Bremen at 23:00 that German tanks had linked up with the paratroopers ended those hopes.
 At last he began to understand the essence of the German strategy.
 He ordered the artillery batteries in the Hoekse Waard to try to destroy the Moerdijk bridges and sent a special engineering team to Rotterdam to blow up the Willemsbrug.
 Pessimistic about the general situation at this point, he also ordered the vast strategic oil reserves of Royal Dutch Shell at Pernis to be set on fire.
-Having been informed by Winkelman of his concerns earlier in the afternoon, the Dutch government asked Winston Churchill for three British divisions to turn the tide.
+Having been informed by Winkelman of his concerns earlier in the afternoon, the Dutch government asked Churchill for three British divisions to turn the tide.
 The new prime minister answered that he simply did not have any reserves; however, three British torpedo boats were sent to Lake IJssel.
-Also, 2nd Welsh Guard battalion was prepared to be sent to the Hook of Holland though it would not arrive in time.
+Also, 2nd Battalion, The Welsh Guards was prepared to be sent to the Hook of Holland though it would not arrive in time.